TarekBshinnati-eng/CORDIC-Angle-IP-block-Using-SPI-Master/README.md

 ## License

 This project was developed as coursework for EECE 423.
-All rights reserved by the authors.
+Feel free to use it as you want for learning purposes

 ## Acknowledgments